Dear friends and colleagues OM,

 So, I surely will send you my card after a contact, following the directions found on your page on qrz.com or told to me during the contact.

-Anyway, if you want to send me your card directly (in the hope of receiving it.), I willingly accept it and will surely reply; don't include postage: a SAE is enough to be replied via DIRECT.
+Anyway, if you want to send me your card directly (in the hope of receiving it...), I willingly accept it and will surely reply; don't include postage: I'm not a gs collectionist!
+A SAE is enough to be replied via DIRECT.

 Many thanks from the bottom of my heart to my loved wife Rita, who supports my passion with an infinite patience.